peterPgk/pes/PROJECT.md

 ###Installation instructions

 - Run `composer install` to install all dependencies.
-- Copy `.env.example` as `.env` where to store all sensitive information.
+- Copy `.env.example` as `.env` where to store all sensitive information (default `.env` file is included).
 - Create empty database (by default=pes), and populate proper data in `.env` file in Database section to be able to connect to MySQL server.
 - In Console, run

     ```php artisan migrate --seed```

   to create all necessary tables and seeding some data in the database.
 By default roles `manager` and `staff member` are created, and
   and two users with these roles.
+  The `sql.dump` file is also included in the root of the project.
   The credentials can be checked in `.env` file under User information or in `UsersSeeder` class in `database\seeds` folder.
 - Run